 solutions.
 She is also responsible for enhancing and maintaining relationships with

 new and existing referral sources.
 Brittany believes strongly in a

 collaborative approach to care and takes pride in the knowledge she has gained since

 joining the Home Instead team in June 2015.
 Brittany is passionate about ensuring

 Brittany graduated from Saint Mary’s University with a Certificate in Human Resource Management and a Bachelor of Arts, majoring in Psychology.
 Her personal experience with her grandfather's Alzheimer's disease, made her realize the need for professional care and assistance.

-When Brittany is not working, she loves taking yoga and barre classes, spending time at her cottage, travelling and going on walks her dapple miniature dachshund, Enso.
+When Brittany is not working, she loves taking yoga and barre classes, spending time at her cottage, travelling and going on walks with her dapple miniature dachshund, Enso.